scalabridgelondon/scalabridgelondon.org/how.md

 ## Community

-The [ScalaBridge discord][discord] and the [ScalaBridge slack][slack] are where we hang out online.
-You'll find us in the `#london` channel of the Slack.
+The [ScalaBridge discord][discord] is where we hang out online.
 (If the signup link has expired please email {% email %} and we'll create a new one.)
 We also use [meetup] to announce events and to market the group.

 ## Meetings